 If you are a zine library, bookstore, distro, etc. and would like to start planning a 2012 24HZT event in your town, please keep in touch!
 I am more than happy to help in any way possible.
+Buy lamisil.

-I have set up a discussion forum on the so that we can start to build a resource for those looking to host a 24 Hour Zine Thing event.
+I have set up a discussion forum on the Facebook page so that we can start to build a resource for those looking to host a 24 Hour Zine Thing event.
 If you have ever hosted, or organized a 24 Hour Zine Thing event, share your stories and tips on what made that event happen!
 If you have ever attended a 24HZT event, what was your favorite part?
 What made that event successful, or not so successful?
 Head on over there and start posting!

 While you’re on the Facebook page, take a second to answer the “Question” on the Wall!